 Real-time Balance Updates

-Push live XRP and token balance changes directly to browser clients the instant a payment lands on-chain — no polling required.
+Push live XRP and token balance changes directly to browser clients the instant a payment lands on-chain, with no polling required.

 Overview